aspose-slides/Aspose.Slides-Products/slides/net/search/pptx/_index.md

- In order to search PPTX file, we’ll use [Aspose.Slides for .NET](https://products.aspose.com/slides/net) API which is a feature-rich, powerful and easy to use document searching API for C# platform.
+ In order to search PPTX file, we’ll use [Aspose.Slides for .NET](https://products.aspose.com/slides/net) API which is a feature-rich, powerful and easy to use Microsoft PowerPoint files searching API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.slides.net) package manager, search for
- **Aspose.Slides**
+ Aspose.Slides
  and install.
 You may also use the following command from the Package Manager Console.

 {{% blocks/products/pf/agp/code-block title="Command" offSpacer="true" %}}